 👉 See website for opening times.

 Great for history lovers, this Medieval Castle, like many of Verona’s historic attractions was constructed by the Scaliger family.
-The castle was ordered to be built by Lord Cangrande, to protect Verona from its neighbours and the bridge as an escape route to Tyrol.
+Our guide told us that the castle was ordered to be built by Lord Cangrande, to protect Verona from its neighbours and the bridge as an escape route to Tyrol.

 Unfortunately, for Lord Cangrande, he was killed by his own brother before it was completed.
 The castle is a fantastic example of Medieval architecture.
 The original bridge was destroyed in World War II but thankfully restored in 1963-65.